Angello-ops/CSE2102-lab6/README.md

    npm test
    npm start

-   paste the following link to your desire'd browser's url http://localhost:3000
+   paste the following link to your desired browser's url http://localhost:3000